-The commission and, if applicable, the tribal gaming regulatory authority, shall establish application processing fees to be paid by a licensee for the reasonable cost of background investigation on employee work permit applications.
+The commission, the department, and, if applicable, the tribal gaming regulatory authority, shall establish application processing fees to be paid by a licensee for the reasonable cost of determinations of suitability for, and issuance of, employee work permit applications.
 The commission shall establish processes for the revocation or suspension of an employee work permit, and to withdraw an application for an employee work permit.